husarion/static_docs_deprecated/src/core2/tutorials/ros-tutorials/1-ros-introduction.md

 -   `value` - desired value of the parameter

-For remapping the topic names use marker `remap`:
+For remapping the topic names use element `remap`:

 ``` launch
     <remap from="/old" to="/new"/>